Alleaward/TDEE-Calculator/README.txt

 This is a simple project to show familiarity in the following areas:

-HTML
+ - HTML
-CSS
+ - CSS
-SASS
+ - SASS
-JavaScript
+ - JavaScript
-MaterializeCSS
+ - jQuery
-AJAX
+ - MaterializeCSS
-JSON
+ - AJAX
-MongoDB
+ - JSON